Pedestrian zone: Problems and criticism

-There were calls for traffic to be reinstated in Trafalgar Square, London, after pedestrianisation caused noise nuisance for visitors to the National Gallery.
+There were calls for traffic to be reinstated in Trafalgar Square, London, after pedestrianization caused noise nuisance for visitors to the National Gallery.
 The director of the gallery is reported to have blamed pedestrianization for the "trashing of a civic space".

 Local shopkeepers may be critical of the effect of pedestrianization on their businesses.
 Reduced through traffic can lead to fewer customers using local businesses, depending on the environment and the area's dependence on the through traffic.

 By region and country

 Europe

 A large number of European towns and cities have made part of their centres car-free since the early 1960s.
 These are often accompanied by car parks on the edge of the pedestrianised zone, and, in the larger cases, park and ride schemes.

 Armenia

 Northern Avenue, located in the Kentron district of central Yerevan, is a large pedestrian avenue.
 The avenue was inaugurated in 2007 and is mainly home to residential buildings, offices, luxury shops and restaurants.